 We regard relevant and adequate bonus-malus mechanisms (including clawbacks) and reasonable deferral periods for executives as key elements of a sustainable, long-term oriented compensation structure.
 A robust clawback mechanism sets out the scope of and defines the conditions under which parts of the remuneration are to be reclaimed by the board.
-This should include cash and equity-based elements and should cover restatements as well as compliance breaches, misconduct and performance-related restatements that extend to sustainability aspects.
+This should include cash and equity-based elements and should cover not only restatements, compliance breaches or misconduct but also performance-related restatements that may also extend to sustainability aspects.

-QUESTION 4: Would you consider expanding the applicability of the company's clawback/ recoupment policy to events such as gross misconduct; fraud; malpractice and reputational damage to the business?
+QUESTION 5: Would you consider expanding the applicability of the company's recoupment policy to events such as gross misconduct; fraud; malpractice and reputational damage to the business?